The Ministry and Writings of Rev. Dr. J. I. Packer

 J. I. Packer and Gary Parrett, Grounded in the Gospel: Building Believers the Old-Fashioned Way (Baker, 2010).

 One of Dr. Packer's most recent and fullest accounts of a vision for catechesis.
-This book, co-authored with Gary Parrett from Gordon Conwell, is especially written to convince evangelicals of the need to renew catechetical teaching within churches.
-As such it carefully lays out the biblical imperative of catechesis, as well as a a practical aim.
+This book, co-authored with Gary Parrett of Gordon Conwell, is especially written to convince evangelicals of the need to renew catechetical teaching within local churches.
+As such it carefully lays out the biblical imperative of catechesis, as well as provides a vision for its practical aim.

 J. I. Packer, Growing in Christ (Crossway, 1994; a reprint of I Want to Be a Christian 1977).

-A pre-cursor to the new Anglican Catechism, in this work Dr. Packer offers a through but accessible account of the Apostles Creed, the Lord's Prayer, and the Ten Commandments.
+A pre-cursor to the new Anglican Catechism, in this work Dr. Packer offers a thorough but accessible account of the Apostles' Creed, the Lord's Prayer, and the Ten Commandments.
 A fine companion to the Catechism.

 J. I. Packer, "Reflections and Response," in J. I. Packer and the Evangelical Future, ed.
 Timothy George (Baker Academic, 2009), esp. pp. 172–176.

 A rare self-reflective account of Dr. Packer's view of himself as a "latter-day catechist."
 In accord with the great pastor-theologians of the early church—Irenaeus, Cyril of Jerusalem, and Augustine—along with their modern "translators—Lewis, Stott, Schaeffer, etc.—Packer writes that he mostly understood himself to be an adult catechist.
 He eschewed the professionalization of theology that is so pervasive in academic circles, but also saw the need to deepen and further the basic catechesis that one might receive in their youth.
 A particularly well-stated example of the urgent need for catechesis and the audience to which this effort is directed.